Brand Names: Amen, Curretab, Cycrin, Provera

 - sleep problems (insomnia);

-- mild stomach pain, bloating, nausea; or
+- stomach discomfort, bloating, nausea;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.